chaostoolkit/chaostoolkit/CODE_OF_CONDUCT.md

 # Chaos Toolkit Code Of Conduct

-Chaos Toolkit adopts Debian project's Code Of Conduct for it's participants and contributors.
+Chaos Toolkit adopts Debian project's Code Of Conduct for its participants and contributors.

 ## Be respectful

-In ChaosToolkit project, inevitably there will be people with whom you may disagree, or find it difficult to cooperate.
+In the Chaos Toolkit project, inevitably there will be people with whom you may disagree, or find it difficult to cooperate.
 Accept that, but even so, remain respectful.
 Disagreement is no excuse for poor behaviour or personal attacks, and a community in which people feel threatened is